 To get your Cub Scouts more involved in pack meetings, tell them that you’re going to start asking for two or three volunteers to tell a joke at the next meeting.

-Practice Public Speaking
+Practice Public Speaking with Jokes

 If children can practice public speaking when they are young and in a safe environment, they may not be afraid of it as they grow older.

-We’ve all been at pack meetings where the boys became bored.
+We’ve all been at pack meetings where the Scouts became bored.
 Either the awards presentation lasted too long or the guest speaker was dull.
 Regardless of the reason, you have to do something to engage them.

-Read Boys’ Life
+Read Boys’ Life for Fun Jokes

-If you don’t have some rules about the jokes that the boys are allowed to tell, you’ll wind up with an evening of potty jokes.
+If you don’t have some rules about the jokes that the Scouts are allowed to tell, you’ll wind up with an evening of potty jokes.
 Because Boys’ Life magazine is published by the Boys Scouts of America, the jokes will be appropriate for Cub Scouts.

 Cub Scouts from Tigers to Webelos will love being the comedian for the evening, so plan on making this a part of all your pack meetings.